 - IIOC - Independent International Organisation for Certification

 - IQNet - International Certification Network

 - PEFC - Programme for the Endorsement of Forest Certification Schemes

-Recognising that the market sometimes requires accreditation of conformity assessment bodies to conform to the special requirements set out in sector schemes, EA-1/22: EA Policy for Conformity Assessment Schemes is aimed at underpinning cooperation and mutual confidence with scheme owners.
+Recognising that the market sometimes requires accreditation of conformity assessment bodies to conform to the special requirements set out in sector schemes, EA-1/22: EA Policy for Conformity Assessment Schemes by EA accreditation bodu Members is aimed at underpinning cooperation and mutual confidence with scheme owners.

-This policy provides for the conditions and process under which scheme owners can have their schemes accepted by EA and covered by the EA-MLA.
-In short, schemes are covered by the EA-MLA when scheme owners:
+This policy provides for the conditions and process under which scheme owners can have their schemes evaluated by EA and, if successfully evaluated, used for accreditation by EA NABs.
+In short, schemes can be used for accreditation by EA NABs when scheme owners: